 - Add the sugar gradually while beating the egg whites for a couple of minutes.
 Whip until stiff

-- Mix your chocolate and liquorice and stir it carefully to the egg whites and sugar with a ladle or a spoon
+- Mix your chocolate and liquorice and stir it carefully into the egg whites and sugar with a ladle or a spoon

 - Make small toppings with a spoon on the parchment paper